Planning for the future

 It’s important to plan for the future to make it easier to cope with change.
 You can talk with the person you care for about what might change, so you can make decisions together.
 You can talk with health care providers and other services to see how they can help.

-Our self-guided coaching sessions can lead you through what you might need to know to plan ahead, and our online carer forum connects you with other carers in the same situation.
-The New South Wales Government has developed Planning Ahead Tools to help you figure out what you need to do.
+Our self-guided online coaching sessions can lead you through what you might need to know to plan ahead, and the online carer community forum can connect you with other carers in the same situation.
+You can call Carer Gateway on 1800 422 737 to register and find services and support like a local carer support group or to access counselling.

 Family meetings can help you plan for the future.
 In a family meeting, you can share information and worries with everyone involved in the care of a person.
 A meeting can help you to work out what’s best for everyone.